-Utilize 75% of the current rental income less documented PITIA to qualify.
+Utilize 75% of the current rental income less documented PITIA to qualify up to a maximum of 10 properties.
+In the absence of HOI binder with premium use 1% of property value based on Zillow high estimate as annual premium for qualifying.
 Do not include rental deposits as part of the income stream.
 No rental management history is required, however the property must be currently leased to utilize the income.
 A lease that has expired and converted to month to month is acceptable for this purpose.
 In the event the tenancy is at will with no formal lease agreement in place, a letter the Applicant outlining terms may be accepted.
 The Applicant must document the most recent one months' receipt of rental income, dated within 60 calendar days of the note date in all cases.
 Rental income may not be utilized on a second home.
 Properties that have historically been rented on a short term basis will have their rents averaged over the most recent 12 month period.
 Gaps are acceptable however the leases will still be averaged over a 12 month period.
 A 25% vacancy factor still applies.

 Rental income from an accessory unit may be utilized towards qualifying income.
 On a purchase transaction, 75% of the appraiser's opinion of market rents may be utilized.
 On a refinance transaction, the rental income must be documented by a lease and proof of receipt of most recent one month's rental income dated within 60 calendar days of closing.
-75% of the rents may be utilized.
+100% of the rents may be utilized.
 If being utilized on the subject property, the appraiser must be able to verify with the building department that the accessory unit is a.) legal and b.) may legally be rented.